Remember where you come from to imagine where you're going

 Henry Icard, the heir

-Henry ICARD, grandson of Anne Pauline and Eugène and sole heir, finds himself at the head of a substantial estate.
-After brilliantly distinguishing himself during the First World War with the rank of captain, he was decorated́, in 1920, with the Légion d’Honneur and the Croix de Guerre for acts of bravery.
-He then decided to return to civilian life to devote himself to management. of the propertý of Saint-Félix-de-Foncaude.
+After distinguishing himself brilliantly during the First World War with the rank of captain, he was decorated́, in 1920, with the Légion d’Honneur and the Croix de Guerre for acts of bravery.
+He then decided to return to civilian life to devote himself to the management

 1971

-Jacques and Pierre Icard
+Jacques and Pierre Icard modernize the estate

-His two sons, Pierre and Jacques ICARD, succeeded him at the head of the estate, which they modernized by introducing farm mechanization.
+succeeded him at the head of the estate, which they modernized by introducing farm mechanization.

 1986

-Jean-Christophe Icard breathes new life into the estate
+breathes new life into the estate

 Jean-Christophe ICARD, Pierre’s son, took over at the age of 23.
-Following in the footsteps of his 19th-century ancestor, Jean Boutet, he set about building up a flourishing estate, Château de l’Orangerie*, which he managed with serenity and dynamism.
+Following in the footsteps of his 19th-century ancestor, Jean Boutet, he set about building up a flourishing estate, Château de l’Orangerie*, which he managed with serenity and dynamism. * refers to a room in the house where orange trees used to be protected from frost in winter.

 2010